 Strategy #3: Look at it from someone else perspective

-If you’re unable to set a reasonable standard on your own, seek someone’s inputs, your boss for example.
+If you’re unable to set a reasonable standard on your own, seek someone’s input, your boss for example.
 Indeed your boss is likely to want you to spend your time on tasks and projects that bring value to the company instead of dwelling on details.

 Strategy #4: Set a time limit